 - Complete the prompts using UMROOT\uniqname and take note of the drive letter selected as it will be available in File Explorer.

-Presenting Mapped Drives on a Second PCI Server
+Presenting Mapped Drives on a Second PCA Server

-Present mapped drive content directly to another PCI server by tunnelling it over a jumped RDC connection.
+Present mapped drive content directly to another PCA server by tunnelling it over a jumped RDC connection.

 Note: Search for Remote Desktop Connection from the Windows start button.